Didn’t the Emancipation Proclamation end slavery years earlier?

 What caused the delay in Texans receiving this news?

 Some have noted that Texas geographic isolation may have played a role in the delay.
 According to Juneteenth.com, some accounts place the delay on a messenger who was murdered on his way to Texas with the news, while others say the news was deliberately withheld.

-Even with the order, slavery did not end in Texas overnight, according to a report by Gates.
+Even with the order, slavery did not end in Texas overnight, according to report by Gates.
 Many slave owners traveled to Texas with their slaves to escape regulations enforced by the Union Army in other states for some time.

 Why is it called Juneteenth?

 Juneteenth is a combination of "June" and "nineteenth," in honor of the day that Granger announced the abolition of slavery in Texas.
 The day is also called Freedom Day.

 How are people honoring Juneteenth today?

 While parades and festivals took place over the weekend, today several people across social media have created tributes to keep the history of Juneteenth alive.